mlinpl/research-platform/_projects/BioMedIA/biomedia_multimodal_learning.md

 ### Nice-to-have requiremets

-We would be pleased to see in your application: experience in implementing robotic solutions experience in efficient methods of machine learning, senor data processing, robot control references with min.
-1 contact to person, who can recommend you.

-## PostDoc

 The ideal student would have: a degree in computer science, statistics, engineering or a related discipline strong programming skills (preferable Python, or Matlab/C++ and willing to learn Python) experience or interest in machine learning (Deep Learning) and medical image analysis experience or enthusiasm to work on clinically relevant problems.